wpscholar-wp-plugins/mpress-image-refresh/readme.txt

 * `mpress_image_refresh-image_html` -- Provides ability to filter the final image HTML.
 The attachment post object and shortcode attributes are provided as additional parameters to the callback function.

 == Changelog ==

+= 0.4 =

+* Updated plugin to be more friendly with WPEngine's WordPress hosting  environment.

 = 0.3 =